WLCuser/COS30045-Data-Visualization/Exercise 3/README.md

 ### Data Source

 The dataset used in this project contains information about **television models and their energy consumption characteristics**, including power usage, screen size, technology type, and efficiency ratings.
+The name of the dataset is tv_2026_02_15.csv which is given by the lecturer in canvas.

 The dataset was provided as part of the course materials.